msu/mtmc/docs/MTMC_SPECIFICATION.md

 ## Instructions (16 bit)

-There are seven instruction types in the MTSC.
+There are eight instruction types in the MTSC.

 Instructions can be either one or two words long.